Frequently Asked Questions

 What is the purpose of the First-Year Seminar?

 Your first year at college can be a daunting experience, and the expectations are wildly different from high school.
 Your First-Year Seminar is a class where you can develop critical academic skills, such as how to critically analyze an academic paper, present a scientific argument, and confidently join the academic conversation.
 Most of your other classes will be large lectures, but the First-Year Seminar will allow you to get to know and build a relationship with a professor in a small class environment.

 Do all first-year students need to take a First-Year Seminar?

-All CAS students must complete the First-Year Seminar requirement before they can graduate, and the vast majority do so by taking a First-Year Seminar in their first year at CAS.
-This is the best and easiest way to do it.
-A very small number of students are not placed into a First-Year Seminar, and will work with their adviser to identify a seminar-style class that will fulfil this requirement for them.
+All CAS students must complete the First-Year Seminar requirement before they can graduate.
+Sometimes, a very small number of students cannot take a First-Year Seminar in their first year, and must work with their adviser to identify a seminar-style class that will fulfill this requirement for them.